 Growing primary industry leaders

 Escalator is an established leadership and governance programme for women involved in primary industries and rural communities.
 It equips them with the tools, confidence and support they need to successfully lead and govern in their chosen fields.

 The coaching, support and mentoring participants receive from AWDT, industry leaders and each other put Escalator in a class of its own.

-Applications for Escalator 2018 are now open and close on 30 September 2017.
+Applications for Escalator 2018 are now closed.
 Each year 14 women are selected for the programme which begins in February and ends in November.

 Escalator Alumni impact stories